AdaCore/spark2014/docs/ug/source/concurrency.rst

 objects (tasks cannot communicate through rendezvous as task entries are not allowed in Ravenscar).
 In |SPARK|, the language is further restricted to avoid the possibility of erroneous concurrent access to shared data (a.k.a. data races).
 More precisely, tasks can only share `synchronized` objects, that is, objects that are protected against concurrent accesses.
-These include atomic objects as well as protected objects (see :ref:`Protected Objects and Deadlocks`) and suspension objects (see :ref:`Suspension Objects`).
+These include atomic objects, protected objects (see :ref:`Protected Objects and Deadlocks`), and suspension objects (see :ref:`Suspension Objects`).
 As an example, our previous definition of the ``Account_Management`` task type was not in |SPARK|.
 Indeed, data races could occur when accessing the global variable ``Num_Accounts``, as detected by |GNATprove|:

 .. literalinclude:: ../gnatprove_by_example/results/bank1.flow
    :language: none